 - Place oil directly under your furry friend's tongue for full absorption

-- Rub oil directly onto skin irritation or visible tumors to help pain
+- Rub oil directly onto skin

 Pet CBD Sprays